Urvil-Dhanani/RAG_QA_Groq/README.md

 ### A RAG Q&A application
 ### Powered by: Groq

-This application basically take the content from the user and then answers the question based on content
+This application basically take the content (PDF) from the user and then answers the question based on content

 #### Setup: